GuyMichael/ReactdroidApp/README.md

   } //returns an APromise
 ````

-And here is how you may connect this API to a _Reactdroid Store_, to handle the _Dispatch_
+And here is how you may connect this API to a _Reactdroid Store_,
-and the persistence (DB) for you, automatically:
+to handle the _Dispatch_ (to the _Store_) for you.
+You can also use it to persist the
+response/data to the DB.
 ````kotlin
 ApiRequest.of(ApiNetflixTitlesGet::class, ApiClientName.NETFLIX) {
       it.searchTitles()